elio-1/data-scrapping/README.md

 ----------

-The point of this program is to fetch cryptocurerncy name and value, email and name of the person.
+The point of this program is to fetch: 1) cryptocurerncy name and value 2) email and name of the person.

 ## Installation
 Data-scrapping's installation is pretty standard: